-Figure 8 – Knockdown of key transcription factors perturbed cranial NC cell migration.
+Figure 8 – Knockdown of key transcription factors perturbs cranial NC cell migration.
 (A) Cranial NC stream electroporated with fluorescein-labeled control morpholino (green) and nuclear H2B mCherry (red) at HH St 15, n=8 embryos.
 (B) Cranial NC stream electroporated with fluorescein-labeled HAND2 morpholino (green) and nuclear H2B mCherry (red) at HH St 15, n=13 embryos.
 (C) Cranial NC stream electroporated with fluorescein-labeled TFAP2A morpholino (green) and nuclear H2B mCherry (red) at HH St 15, n=11 embryos.
 (D) Distribution of the percentage of morpholino transfected NC cells along the migratory route at HH St 13, n=8 embryos for control morpholino, n=6 embryos for HAND2 morpholino, n=8 embryos for TFAP2A morpholino.
 (E) Distribution of the percentage of morpholino transfected NC cells along the migration route at HH St 15.
 (F) Box plot of the distance migrated at HH St 13.
 (G) Box plot of the distance migrated at HH St 15.
 (H) Box plot of the area covered at HH St 13.
 (I) Box plot of the area covered at HH St 15.
 For box plots (F-I), the central mark is the median, the edges of the box represent the 25th and 75th percentiles, the whiskers reach the furthest data points not considered outliers, and outliers are plotted as crosses.

 Figure 9 – Upregulating leader behavior in trailing cell population disrupts model migration.
 To represent an upregulation of a leader-like profile in the trailing portion of the stream, after time tLF every other cell inserted is a leader cell (orange) rather than a follower cell (purple) (A, mimicking 50% electroporation efficiency).
 Each stochastic simulation was repeated n=20 times (A), and the final cell positions summed up to construct the migratory stream densities (B) and cell count histograms (C).